Overview

 Enjoyable Parts

-No one taught us about financial literacy growing up, we all avoid talking about money; and that's why I wanted to make some impacts with this project. unexpectedly, there are a lot moe i gained from it, as an emerging UX Designer:
+No one taught us about financial literacy growing up; we all avoided talking about money, and that's why I wanted to make some impacts with this project.
+Unexpectedly, there is a lot more I gained from it, as an emerging UX Designer:

 💬